ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/intro.md

 - Build the application for mobile devices using Capacitor
 - Add third party component libraries to the application
 - Modify existing pages
-- Access data from an online API
+- Add new hooks
-- Use the Capacitor API
+- Use Capacitor Plugins

-The application you build provides information about local weather conditions.
+The application you build provides information about various teas.